dotnet/csharplang/proposals/first-class-span-types.md

 #### Answer

 We will not allow variance in delegate conversions here. `D1 d1 = M1;` and `D2 d2 = M2;` will not compile.
 We could reconsider at a later point if use cases are discovered.

+### Unrestricted betterness rule

+Should we make [the betterness rule][betterness-rule] unconditional on LangVersion?
+That would allow API authors to add new Span APIs where IEnumerable equivalents exist without breaking users on older LangVersions and without needing to use the `OverloadResolutionPriorityAttribute`.
+However, that would mean users could get different behavior after updating the toolset (without changing LangVersion or TargetFramework):
+- Compiler could choose different overloads (technically a breaking change, but hopefully those overloads would have equivalent behavior).
+- Other breaks could arise, who knows when it comes to overload resolution...

 ## Alternatives